listen to the rising artists singing about queer romance

 While Syd is hesitant to speak about her sexuality in interviews (are straight male rappers consistently grilled about their sexualities?), she isn't afraid to sing about it.
 Syd initially entered the public eye as a DJ in Odd Future, a role which garnered some criticism from the queer community.
 "They thought Odd Future was homophobic because they tend to use homophobic slang, and they were like: 'How can you work for and support homophobes?'"
 Syd told the New York Times last year.

 Syd left Odd Future in 2015 to form genre-hopping group The Internet.
 And earlier this year, she released her first solo album, Fin.
-She turns her sensuality up to full blast on songs like "Body," singing: "What's my name?/ Girl, I swear I can hear your body."
+She turns her sensuality up to full blast on songs like Body, singing: "What's my name?/Girl, I swear I can hear your body."
 As with any good pop song, it's easy to immerse yourself in Syd's fantasties.
 You get lost in the things that matter, like the production or Syd's velvet vocals — not the pronouns.
 With slinky beats and lyrics about hair pulling and biting, Syd creates effortless, club-friendly sex anthems that stand up to those of say Rihanna or Britney Spears.
 With Fin, Syd proves that queer music can be mainstream music.

 Serepentwithfeet's operatic voice feels tinged with lessons learned — about overcoming insecurities and walking away from complicated, distant lovers.
-Late last year the NYC-based singer (birth name Josiah Wise) released blisters, a five-track EP with biblical song titles like "Redemption" and "Penance."
+Late last year the NYC-based singer (birth name Josiah Wise) released blisters, a five-track EP with biblical song titles like Redemption and Penance.
 In the album's title track, he bubbles into a hell-like fury as he begs a lover to let their guard down.
 "Baby, it's cool with me that you like to lie," he sings, "cause I see the depression filling up your eyes."
-While some of the artists on this list concern themselves with the highs of queer love, Serpentwithfeet wails on the low points: alienation, insecurity, and internalized self-hate.
+While some of the artists on this list concern themselves with the highs of queer love, Serpentwithfeet wails on the low points: alienation, insecurity, and internalised self-hate.
 The songs are a perfect reminder that even though great advances have been made in LGBTQ rights and representation, the scars of homophobia are still in evidence inside the LGBTQ community.

 Trans rapper Quay Dash drips confidence.
 Taking inspiration from Lil' Kim, the Bronx native boasts about cash, success, and always being in control of her men.
 Dash has also kickstarted important conversations around the unique struggles trans women of color.
-Last year, she spoke to The Guardian about 2016 being the deadliest year on record for trans woman (22 murders in the U.S.).
+Last year, she spoke to the Guardian about 2016 being the deadliest year on record for trans woman (22 murders in the U.S.).
 "They look down on a black trans woman like me," Dash said.
 "They don't want to take the time out to get to know people like me and it's really saddening."

 As part of one the most underrepresented intersectional identities in the LGBTQ community, Dash takes her disenfranchisement and turns it into fuel for powerful self-love and empowerment.
 Last year she released Transphobic, an EP of certified bangers in which she raps about being fabulous, being rich, and loving life.
 Her tracks revel in being the best, most authentic version of herself — to almost gluttonous levels — and inspire others to do the same.